Myaamori/SubKt/docs/subkt/myaa.subkt.tasks/-automation/script.md

 **Getter**

-Filename of script to run.
+Filename of automation script to run.

 May be a relative path, absolute path, or a simple filename.
 If a simple filename is provided, Aegisub CLI will search